Coming Out of the Psychedelic Closet

 You might think Jane sounds like an asshole, but she is really just a mouthpiece for widely tolerated values.

-Here's some tips for being your best during—and getting the best results from—a daunting, perhaps difficult, but potentially transformative conversation over the holidays.
+Here's some tips for having a transformative conversation over the holidays.

 Isn’t it just as valid and meaningful for psychedelics to be used for diversion, entertainment, relaxation, and adventure?

 I majored in physics at Princeton.
 I’m a lawyer who graduated from Georgetown Law.
 I clerked for a Federal Judge.
-I held an important job lobbying for big business.
 And, of course, I had a positive, life-changing trip on LSD.